22Neves/devsite-docs/guides/subscription-plans/manage-subscription-plan.en.md

 >
 > Important
 >
 > Subscribers attached to the canceled plan will remain active.
 To stop charging them, you must cancel them from the **Subscribers** section.
-See the [Cancel Subscribers](/developers/es/docs/manage-subscription-plan) section to learn how to do it.
+See the [Manage subscribers of subscription plans](/developers/en/docs/subscription-plans/manage-subscription-plan#bookmark_manage_subscribers_of_subscription_plans) section to learn how to do it.
 Note that canceling a plan is irreversible and you will not be able to modify it or reactivate it.
 If you agree to the cancellation of the plan, click the "Ok, understood" box and then click **Yes, cancel the plan**.

 Done, your subscription plan has been permanently canceled.